dakshinasd/pb-base/README.md

 Create a user in Pocketbase and use that credentials to authenticate Setup your collection rules to allow access only for logged in users (`@request.auth.id != ""`)

+### Branching on Repo

+- `main` and `development` branches are reserved for core configuration
+- Always branch out for new feature from `main` branch
+- Do not open PRs for `main` or `development` unless it's related ONLY for the core configuraion

 ### TODO

 - Fix authentication data persistance on FE when reloading the page